gijit/gi/README.md

 to all code.
 Slices are bounds-checked at runtime.
 Functions, closures and slices, as well as basic expressions compile and run.
-For-loops include for-range loops compile and run.
+For-loops including for-range loops compile and run.

 Much is left to do: maps, structs, switch, interfaces, imports.
 If this is exciting to